Wildlife Disaster Rescue and Recovery

 Adults can be difficult to deal with, always contact your local group for assistance.

-Joeys should be wrapped in a towel or pillowcase and placed in a box, keeping them warm, dark and quiet.
+Joeys should be wrapped in a towel or pillowcase and placed in a box with some towels, keeping them warm, dark and quiet.

 Statewide